 13, In addition to the above, we proactively offer bespoke sessions to departments and Institutes in an effort to offer tailored support and advice.
-The Research Ethics and Integrity Officer (REIO) has undertaken increased engagement with departments, delivering training at departmental away days for staff and undertaking training twice a year at supervisor training sessions.
+The Research Ethics and Integrity Officer (REIO) works closely with departments on an individual basis to offer training, guidance and support which is tailored to their research areas and requirements.
+During this academic year, we have managed to successfully increase engagement and awareness around ethics and integrity which has become evident through the increasing numbers of requests received to engage with the ethics team and access training and guidance opportunities.

-14, Postgraduate Research students must attend an Ethics and Integrity session in their first year in order to progress onto their next year of study.
+14, Postgraduate Research students must attend an Ethics and Integrity module in their first year in order to progress onto their next year of study.
+This module contains a number of tailored sessions around ethics and integrity, applying for ethical approval and discipline specific ethics management.
 These sessions are monitored through the Graduate School.
 The module is compulsory for all new research students (PhD and MPhil).
 This module is run every September and January.
-The content of these modules is continually reviewed.
+The content of these modules is continually reviewed and updated by the Research Ethics and Integrity Officer.
+All research students are required to complete a number of assessments after undertaking this module to ensure that they have a Favourable Ethical Opinion before proceeding with their research projects.
+These assessments also enable the REIO to identify any students who might be intending to undertake high risk research and offer support and guidance to them and ensure all of the appropriate processes have been followed.

 15, Training for Undergraduate and Postgraduate Taught students is generally conducted by individual departments.
 Module co-ordinators and other departmental staff are encouraged to embed the appropriate University processes and procedures into their delivery of teaching.
-Training at this level is organised on a departmental level, however, the REIO is attending a growing number of such lectures and seminars.
+Training at this level is organised on a departmental level, however, the REIO is working directly with a growing number of departments to offer training, guidance and support for students.